 | About the Journal

 CMJ is an official journal of Chinese Medical Association.
 Established in 1887, CMJ is the oldest medical periodical in China and is an international, peer-reviewed, open-access publication.
 CMJ is available both in print and online.
 CMJ published semimonthly in English by the Chinese Medical Association, and is a peer reviewed general medical journal for all physicians, doctors, medical researchers, and health workers.
 The journal allows free access (Open Access) to its contents and permits authors to self-archive final accepted version of the articles on any OAI-compliant institutional / subject-based repository.
+The most recent (2014) SCI Impact Factor of Chinese Medical Journal is 1.053.

 | Scope of the journal